Déchets & Pollution

 2- Collateral Damage :

-Whether industrial or artisanal fishing, fishermen catch thousands of marine animals in their nets, be it dolphins, turtles, seabirds, etc. All are victims of fishing !
+Whether it is industrial or artisanal fishing, fishermen catch thousands of marine animals in their nets, be it dolphins, porpoises, sharks, turtles, sea birds, etc...
+All are victims of fishing !

 France is the country which kills the most dolphins in Europe, although it is considered protected.